WaiveCar/Waivecar/src/views/site/faqcsula.md

 Log onto the app and find the closest available WaiveCar to you.
 You then have 15 minutes to get to the car before the reservation times out.

 ### Where can I get a WaiveCar?
-We have WaiveCars parked in designated spots throughout the CSULA campus.
+We have WaiveCars parked in designated spots throughout the CalStateLA campus.

 ### How long do I have to get to a WaiveCar?
 You have 15 minutes to get to a WaiveCar before the reservation times out.
 You may purchase an additional 10 minutes for a $1 fee and $.30/min thereafter until you get to the vehicle.